chkeram/news-scrape-api/README.md

     ```console
     ./scripts/scrape.sh
     ```
+4. Populate the DB with the scraped articles
+    ```console
+    ./scripts/post_articles.sh
+    ```

-4. To use the API , go to http://localhost:3000/docs#.
+5. To use the API , go to http://localhost:3000/docs#.
 To see API routes specifications, go to http://localhost:3000/openapi.json